drotek/doc-powermanagementunit/use.md

   <img src="./images/con2.jpg?raw=true" alt="PMU connected pix"/>
 </p>

-After connecting the PMU to your autopilot, you can connect a battery to the PMU to check the correct functionning of your system.
+After connecting the PMU to your autopilot, you can connect a battery to the PMU to check the correct functionning of your system, seeing your autopilot turn up and boot normally.
+After that, you will need to install the PMU onto you machine, be it a drone, rover, or any other device!